murrayl2/Deck-Shuffle/README.md

 ## Features <a name="features"></a>
 * 2 levels of difficulty.
 Easy and Hard.

 * Leaves a trail of bread crumbs so the player knows where they have already been.

 * Counts how many moves it took to reach the goal.
 <br>

 ## Installation <a name="install"></a>

-The game can be downloaded as a ZIP using <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors/archive/release.zip">this link.</a>
+Installation of the code my be downloaded <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors/archive/release.zip">here.</a>

 Extract the ZIP to a folder of your choice, and open "run.bat" to begin the game.
 <br>